ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Interoperability Considerations {#interoperability-considerations}

-As discussed in "Interoperability Issues between DMARC and Indirect Email Flows" [@!RFC7960], use of p=reject can be incompatible with and cause interoperability problems to indirect message flows such as "alumni forwarders", role-based email aliases, and mailing lists across the Internet.
+As discussed in "Interoperability Issues between DMARC and Indirect Email Flows" [@!RFC7960], use of "p=reject" can be incompatible with and cause interoperability problems to indirect message flows such as "alumni forwarders", role-based email aliases, and mailing lists across the Internet.

 As an example of this, a bank might send only targeted messages to account holders.
-Those account holders might have given their bank addresses such as jones@alumni.example.edu (an address that relays the messages to another address with a real mailbox) or finance@association.example (a role-based address that does similar relaying for the current head of finance at the association).
-When such mail is delivered to the actual recipient mailbox, it will most likely fail SPF checks unless the RFC5321.MailFrom address is rewritten by the relaying MTA, as the incoming IP address will be that of example.edu or association.example, and not an IP address authorized by the originating RFC5321.MailFrom domain.
+Those account holders might have given their bank addresses such as "jones@alumni.example.edu" (an address that relays the messages to another address with a real mailbox) or "finance@association.example" (a role-based address that does similar relaying for the current head of finance at the association).
+When such mail is delivered to the actual recipient mailbox, it will most likely fail SPF checks unless the RFC5321.MailFrom address is rewritten by the relaying MTA, as the incoming IP address will be that of "example.edu" or "association.example", and not an IP address authorized by the originating RFC5321.MailFrom domain.
 DKIM signatures will generally remain valid in these relay situations.

-> It is therefore critical that domains that publish p=reject
+> It is therefore critical that domains that publish "p=reject"
 > **MUST NOT** rely solely on SPF to secure a DMARC pass, and
 > **MUST** apply valid DKIM signatures to their messages.

-In the case of domains that have general users who send routine email, those that publish a [Domain Owner Assessment Policy](#domain-owner-policy) of p=reject are likely to create significant interoperability issues.
-In particular, if users in such domains post messages to mailing lists on the Internet, those messages can cause operational problems for the mailing lists and for the subscribers to those lists, as explained below and in [@!RFC7960].
+In the case of domains that have general users who send routine email, those that publish a [Domain Owner Assessment Policy](#domain-owner-policy) of "p=reject" are likely to create significant interoperability issues.
+In particular, if users in such domains post messages to mailing lists on the Internet, those messages can cause significant operational problems for the mailing lists and for the subscribers to those lists, as explained below and in [@!RFC7960].

 > It is therefore critical that domains that host users who might
 > post messages to mailing lists **SHOULD NOT** publish Domain Owner Assessment Policies
-> of p=reject.
-Any such domains wishing to publish p=reject **SHOULD** first
+> of "p=reject".
+Any such domains wishing to publish "p=reject" **SHOULD** first
 > take advantage of DMARC aggregate report data for their domain to
 > determine the possible impact to their users, first by publishing
-> p=none for at least a month, followed by publishing p=quarantine for
+> "p=none" for at least a month, followed by publishing "p=quarantine" for
 > an equally long period of time, and comparing the message disposition
 > results.
-Domains that choose to publish p=reject **SHOULD** either
+Domains that choose to publish "p=reject" **SHOULD** either
 > implement policies that their users not post to Internet mailing lists
 > and/or inform their users that their participation in mailing lists may
 > be hindered.